Our Vision, Task and Structure

 Congregational Structure – how we do it

-The Jurisdictional Conference consists of Annual Conferences situated in a geographical region.
-There are 5 jurisdictions in the United States.
-The Pacific Northwest Conference belongs to the Western Jurisdiction which includes the Annual Conferences of Cal Pacific, California Nevada, Desert Southwest, Oregon Idaho, Rocky Mountain, Yellowstone, Alaska Missionary.
+The Jurisdictional Conference* consists of Annual Conferences situated in a geographical region.
+There are five jurisdictions in the United States.
+The Pacific Northwest Conference belongs to the Western Jurisdiction which includes the Annual Conferences of Alaska (Missionary), California-Pacific, California-Nevada, Desert Southwest, Mountain Sky, and Oregon-Idaho.